AndyFerrie/Calculator-App/README.md

 I had great fun building the theme switch from scratch.
 I managed to make it by lining up 3 radio buttons that change the style class.
 I learned about browser quirks related to radio buttons and added some Javascript to make sure the default radio button is selected on refreshing the page as Firefox remembers your selection in case you accidentally refresh when filling out forms.

-I also picked up how to make keys looked they are pressed when clicked using styling.
+I also picked up how to make keys look like they are pressed when clicked using styling.
 Moreover, the keys were the perfect project to practice using grid.

 I thought the calculator function would be quite simple but massively underestimated how much goes into making one.
 To be honest, making it functional is beyond my current JS knowledge so it was very informative to get it all working by following a YouTube tutorial.